Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Style-Conditioned Implicit Q-Learning

-However, computing $p_{\pi}^{\lambda}(z\mid s,a)$ for arbitrary policies $\pi$ requires modeling long-horizon trajectory distributions and is generally intractable.
+However, computing $p_{\pi}^{\lambda}(z \mid s,a)$ for arbitrary policies $\pi$ requires modeling long-horizon trajectory distributions and is generally intractable.
+This is especially the case when optimizing the policy \(\pi\), making it change along the training.

 \textbf{Surrogate Markov style objective.} Instead, in order to fit the MDP and RL framework, we construct a \emph{surrogate Markovian style reward} from the demonstration dataset.
 Using the annotated dataset $\lambda(\mathcal D)$, we estimate a label predictor $p_{\pi_{\mathcal D}}^{\lambda}(z\mid s,a)$, representing the probability that a state-action pair $(s,a)$ lies in the center of a window labeled $z$ in the dataset $\lambda(\mathcal D)$ generated by $\pi_{\mathcal D}$.
-We then define the surrogate objective:
+We then define the surrogate per-label \textbf{Style-Conditioned RL (SCRL)} objective:

-This defines a standard Markov reward function $r_{\mathcal{D}}^{\lambda}(s,a)=p_{\pi_{\mathcal D}}^{\lambda}(z\mid s,a)$, and therefore a well-posed MDP optimization problem.
+This defines a standard Markov reward function $r_{\mathcal{D}}^{\lambda}(s,a,z)=p_{\pi_{\mathcal D}}^{\lambda}(z\mid s,a)$, and therefore a well-posed MDP optimization problem.
 In the following, we will refer to this surrogate objective when writing about style alignment optimization.
 In general, it provides a tractable approximation that encourages policies to visit state-action pairs judged as style-consistent by the dataset-derived label model.
 This casting of (\ref{eq:prob_style_metric_true}) to (\ref{eq:prob_style_metric_surrogate}) enables the direct application of standard offline reinforcement learning methods on the demonstration dataset $\mathcal D$.
 We show experimentally that this objective still permits high alignment when computing the empirical true style alignment metric in Equation \ref{eq:empirical_true_style_alignment_metric}.